 Every language (like every culture) can be stereotyped, and German is no exception.
 There are plenty of jokes about the language, many around the same theme: that German sounds aggressive, even when describing gentle concepts!
 This meme pretty much sums it up:

-I can’t help but laugh when I see this meme, of which there are plenty of variations, including a hilarious video on Youtube.
-The German language is good fodder for descriptive comedians too – Irish stand up Dylan Moran once said that “the German language sounds like a typewriter eating tinfoil being kicked down the stairs” (ouch.)
+We can't help but laugh when we see this meme, of which there are plenty of variations.
+The German language is good fodder for descriptive comedians too - Irish stand up Dylan Moran once said that “the German language sounds like a typewriter eating tinfoil being kicked down the stairs” (ouch.)